actions/download-artifact/CONTRIBUTING.md

 7. Make sure your code passes linting: `npm run lint`
 8. Update `dist/index.js` using `npm run release`.
 This creates a single javascript file that is used as an entry-point for the action
 7. Push to your fork and [submit a pull request][pr]
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+8. Pat yourself on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: